 In May 2017 the Federal Government announced \$8.4 Billion equity investment towards this project, taking the total investment in this project to approximately \$10 Billion Dollars.

 The Inland Rail project is expected to be operational by 2024/2025.

-The Melbourne to Brisbane Inland Rail Project (MBIRP) will need to be supported by Beveridge Intermodal Freight Terminal (BIFT) and Western Intrastate Freight Terminal (WIFT), which will need to be located as close to the Port of Melbourne as feasibly possible.
+The Melbourne to Brisbane Inland Rail Project (MBIRP) will need to be supported by a Western Intrastate Freight Terminal (WIFT) located as close to the Port of Melbourne as feasibly possible.
 Truganina is an important site to support the movement of freight through the Port of Melbourne.